 Welcome!
 Here at Parent Hacks (this website, and soon to be a book) I celebrate the down-and-dirty, seat-of-the-pants, scrappy ingenuity we develop as we stumble through the crazy adventure of raising our kids.

-I launched Parent Hacks in 2005 as a place to collect and share our tips, recommendations, workarounds, and bits of wisdom – our hacks – so we could all benefit.
+I launched Parent Hacks in 2005 to collect and share our tips, workarounds, and bits of wisdom – our hacks – so we could all benefit.

 Back then, my kids were six and two, and the home/kid/work juggle was at its most intense.
-I found that “worked for me” tips from actual parents were so much more helpful than the generic advice filling the books and magazines on my bedside table.
+I found that “worked for me” tips from actual parents were so much more helpful than the generic advice filling the parenting books and magazines.
 (Back then, the Internet was a new source of parenting information, and there was no social media for launching quick questions out to friends.)

 Today, my oldest child is in high school.